cryptean/bitcoinlib/README.md

 - Shut down bitcoind and launch it again with these arguments: `bitcoind -daemon -debugnet -printtoconsole`.
 Append `-testnet` if you want to run it for Testnet.
 Wait until it is fully synchronized.

-- Edit the .config files in the solution to fit your needs
+- Edit the .config files in the solution to best fit your needs
 	- `app.config` for the Console test client
 	- `web.config` for the Web test client